microsoft/vscode-jupyter/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) that provides basic notebook support for [language kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) that are supported in [Jupyter Notebooks](https://jupyter.org/) today.
 Many language kernels will work with no modification.
 To enable advanced features, modifications may be needed in the VS Code language extensions.

+The Jupyter Extension includes the Jupyter Keymaps extension by default.
+The Jupyter Keymaps extension provides Jupyter-consistent keymaps and can be disabled or uninstalled.

 ## Notebook support

 The Jupyter Extension uses the [built-in notebook support](https://code.visualstudio.com/api/extension-guides/notebook#:~:text=The%20Notebook%20API%20allows%20Visual%20Studio%20Code%20extensions,allows%20for%20similar%20experiences%20inside%20Visual%20Studio%20Code.) from VS code.
 This UI gives a number of advantages to users of notebooks: